dw42CSCE/Wade-s-Wine-Watcher/README.md

 Project is still in early dev, use **user1** and **password1**  to have a look around.

+Database is set to sleep after inactivity, so a delay may be seen if logging in.
+Wait 3-5 minutes after initial login attempt and try again, the database will be awake by that time.
+If an issue persists, message me on LinkedIn at www.linkedin.com/in/dallas-wade

 Final App Tech Stack:
 Angular
 C# ASP.NET